Central Asian Themes

 “In Turkmenistan since 2007, fake opposition emerged in form of fake parties as well as fake presidential candidates, all being vocal supporters of chief patron.”

-“The president of the Institute for National Strategy expressed reservation accepting the Central Asian republics into the Eurasian Customs Union, suggesting that they have become too distant from Russia’s civilizational standards.”—from a book on how Russia is being constructed as a supranational entity.
+“The president of the Institute for National Strategy expressed reservation accepting the Central Asian republics into the Eurasian Customs Union, suggesting that they have become too distant from Russia’s civilizational standards.”—Eurasian Integration and the Russian World.

 “In 2011–2012 the Russian ruling class also speculated about a Eurasian Parliament but the idea was shelved until better times, following rather wary reaction from Russia’s junior partners in integration, Belarus and Kazakhstan.”